tiby312/broccoli-project/report/src/ch11-algorithm-in-depth.md

 #### Construction

-Construction works as follows, Given: a list of elements.
+Construction works like this.
+Given: a list of aabbs.

 For every node we do the following:
 1. First we find the median of the remaining elements (using pattern defeating quick select) and use its position as this nodes divider.